zopefoundation/Zope/doc/index.rst

 ..
 Note::

-    The Zope 2.12.x release series is in security-fix-only mode.
-It will see security fixes until October 2013, the same as Python 2.6.x does.
+    The Zope 2.12.x release series is no longer maintained and won't see security fixes either anymore.
+Support ended in October 2013.

 Contents: